aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getFontUnderline() {#getFontUnderline--}

+<b>@deprecated.</b> Please use the 'fontUnderline' property instead.
 Font underline setting will be applied.

 ```javascript
 getFontUnderline() : boolean;